House to House Collections

 - the applicant has neglected or refused to provide all relevant information in connection with the application.

 We will aim to process all applications within 28 days of receipt.
-Tacit consent will apply to this application type, meaning that you will be able to act as though your application is granted if you have not heard from us after 28 days.
+Tacit consent will not apply to this application type.
+You must not assume that your permit is granted just because you have not heard from us.

 Apply for a licence